shansongliu/M2UGen/README.md

 </p>

 To train our model, we generate datasets using a music captioning and question answering model, i.e. the [MU-LLaMA](https://github.com/crypto-code/MU-LLaMA) model.
 The dataset generation methods are given in the [Datasets](./Datasets) folder.

+## 🤗 HuggingFace Demo

+We have provided a HuggingFace Space to see our model in action: [M2UGen/M2UGen-Demo](https://huggingface.co/spaces/M2UGen/M2UGen-Demo).

 ## 🤖 Model Setup